HSG-Library/alma-copy-user-roles/README.md

 <img src="doc/img/selected-roles-01.jpg" width=400><br><br><br>

-If only some roles should be copied, there is the possibilty to select a custom set of roles:
+If only some roles should be copied, there is the possibility to select a custom set of roles:

 <img src="doc/img/selected-roles-02.jpg" width=400><br><br><br>